 The College Football Playoffs involve the top four programs in the nation, as deemed by the selection committee.
-These teams face off in two of the biggest bowl games on the calendar, with the winners moving on to the national championship game in early January.
+These teams face off in two of the biggest bowl games on the sports betting events calendar, with the winners moving on to the national championship game in early January.

 Since the playoffs have come into existence, they receive the bulk of the attention.
 However, there’s a whole lot more to see during bowl season.
 In this NCAAF Bowl Betting Guide, we share all you need to know from how to place your bets to the biggest bowl games of the year plus live Bowl game odds direct from US online sportsbooks.